CanonicalLtd/maas-docs/en/intro-concepts.md

 Node *statuses* are labels used to describe the general state of a node as known to MAAS.
 A node will undergo various manipulations during their time spent in MAAS and its status will change accordingly.
-A status is typically caused by an *action* (see next section) that is applied to the node.
+A status change is usually caused by an *action* (see next section) that is applied to the node.
 Below is the full list of statuses and their meaning, arranged alphabetically.

 ### Allocated
 The node is allocated (reserved) to a MAAS user.
 See node action 'Acquire'.